pjdurden/Chat-Engine/README.md

 ### Client

 1. Change directory to backend
-2. Create configuration file.
+2. Create config file.
 3. Install libraries: `yarn install`
-4. Compile and hot-reload for development
+4. Compile and reload for development
 5. ..or build minified version for production: `yarn run build`

 ## Features

-- responsive design
+- Responsive and materialistic design
-- send and view messages
+- send,view and Share messages
-- client and backend side validation
+- client and backend side message validation
-- easy to extend
+- easy to scale